 When you go to book a flight on Nature Air, you’ll notice a wide disparity in fares.
 The two main variables are refund options and weight allowances.
 The weight allowances are so low at the bottom end that you pretty much have to be traveling with nothing more than an overnight bag: 15 pounds for checked luggage, 10 for your carry-on.
 If you have a laptop and an SLR camera in your carry-0n, you’re probably already over the limit.
 If you have these things plus a typical 22-inch wheelie bag, you’ll be coughing up an extra $40 at the counter.
 So get out a calculator and buy and pack accordingly after looking at the guidelines on their website.

-Their Nature Vacations arm also books vacation packages with a variety of itineraries and styles (adventure, romantic, eco-tourism), all with domestic flights folded into the package prices.
+Their Costa Rica Nature Vacation arm also books vacation packages with a variety of itineraries and styles (adventure, romantic, eco-tourism), all with domestic flights folded into the package prices.
 They know the country inside-out, plus the prices are competitive.